learnk8s/learnk8s.io/_blog/deploying-laravel-to-kubernetes/index.md

 minikube dashboard --url=true
 ```

-__Exposing a service__
+__Exposing a Service__

 So far you have created a deployment which is running the application's container.
-A pod running in the cluster has a dynamic IP.
-If you route the traffic directly to it using the IP, you may still need to update the routing table every time the pod is restarted.
-In fact, on every deployment or container restart, a new IP is assigned to the pod.
+A Pod running in the cluster has a dynamic IP.
+If you route the traffic directly to it using the IP, you may still need to update the routing table every time you restart the Pod.
+In fact, on every deployment or container restart, a new IP is assigned to the Pod.
 To avoid managing IP addresses manually, you need to use a Service.
-The service acts as an IP and serves as a load balancer for a set of pods.
-So even if the IP address of a pod changes, the service is always pointing to it.
+The Service acts as a load balancer for a set of Pods.
+So even if the IP address of a Pod changes, the service is always pointing to it.
 And since the Service always has the same IP, you won't need to update anything manually.

 ```bash
 kubectl expose deployment laravel-kubernetes-demo --type=NodePort --port=8181